 Many operators accept affidavits of heirship in simple cases.
 The conditions are narrow, though.
 Witnesses must be truly disinterested.
 The family tree must be clear and undisputed.
 And the interest cannot be large enough to trip an internal policy.
 Miss any of those and the affidavit can stall.
 Our piece on what an affidavit of heirship actually establishes covers the gap between proving facts and transferring ownership.
 That gap is where most confusion starts.

 Three situations reliably cause rejections.
-The first is a gap in the chain.
-County records still show a grandparent or earlier owner.
-One affidavit covering the recent death does not cure decades of missing transfers.
-The second is a complicated family.
-Blended families, multiple marriages, or disputed heirs create doubt.
-Operators want a court to settle that.
-The third is a high-value interest in an active field.
-Many major operators in the Permian Basin and Eagle Ford require court orders above a certain size.
-Family clarity does not change that.
+First is a gap in the chain: county records still show a grandparent or earlier owner, and one affidavit covering the recent death does not cure decades of missing transfers.
+Second is a complicated family: blended families, multiple marriages, or disputed heirs create doubt that operators want a court to settle.
+Third is a high-value interest in an active field.
+Our article on Texas heirship and mineral rights walks through how these scenarios play out in practice.

 When Operators Require a Court Order